jenniupdates/AltSuggestor/README.md

 # AltSuggestor
 AltSuggestor is a simple yet game-changing and automated Markdown alt text suggestor.
 With AltSuggestor, you can now enhance both **social inclusiveness and web accessibility** of your project.

+It scans through your project's README.md file, detects inline images that do not contain alt text and suggests them accordingly.

 ## Description
 AltSuggestor consists of a GitHub Action that automates the reading of your project's README.md file, highlights inline images with no alt text and suggests the relevant alt text (alternate text) for the respective images.